jackbridger/whatsapp-chat-ui-react-native/README.md

-## A whatsApp clone in React Native
+## A WhatsApp clone in React Native

 Billion of us rely on WhatsApp every day.